-- When using this outdoor cooking area:
+When using this outdoor cooking area:

-The vehicle must be level and stabilized.

-- Do not violate manufacturers' instructions on required clearances for speking appliances during use.

-- cooking appliances during use.
+- The vehicle must be level and stabilized.
+Do not violate manufacturers' - instructions on required clearances for cooking appliances during use. - Do not store cooking appliances until cool to the touch.

-Do not store cooking appliances until cool to the touch. - Can lead to a fire and explosion and result in death or serious injury.
+Can lead to a fire and explosion and result in death or serious injury.